intuition-dev/INTUITION/articles/fe2.md

 For example: IOS and Android running the same exact code base that is running your Web App.
 But it should be done in two steps:
 1. Port your app to Electron
-2. Port the Electron app to Adobe PhoneGap at build.phonegap.com.
+2. Port the Electron app to Adobe Cordova at build.Cordova.com.

 ### Custom Elements